resistance is a syndrome at the center of many chronic and serious health

 Talk to your healthcare provider about being tested if you think you may be at risk

 How to use food and lifestyle to offset insulin resistance

-and other proteins, with high-fiber grains, and plenty of vegetables and legumes,
+proteins, with high-fiber grains, and plenty of vegetables and legumes, leafy greens,

 If you’re already insulin resistant, always eat breakfast, lunch, dinner, and two